 The lush grounds of Kyoto Botanical Garden contain approximately 12,000 plant species photosynthesizing all over its wide 240,000 square meters area.
 Sights all over the garden should be interesting for plant and flower lovers and Instagrammers.

-The Gardens are ever-changing and can be enjoyed all year round, thanks to seasonal flora and numerous conservatories.
+Thanks to seasonal flora and numerous conservatories, the Gardens are ever-changing and can be enjoyed all year round.
 Over 450 cherry blossom trees bloom remarkably in the spring.
 Then deciduous trees’ leaves, such as maple, blush beautifully in the fall.

 What to expect in Kyoto Botanical Garden?